 Primary and Secondary Topic Areas

 Select one primary topic area which best characterizes the overall session content.
-Select up to two additional secondary topic areas.
+Select up to six additional secondary topic areas.

 Select all population targets that apply.

 Select up to 10 targeted audiences to which your content is most focused, relevant, or beneficial.

 Complete each of the below areas in as much detail as possible.

 This information allows reviewers to better understand and evaluate the proposal.
 Vague or insufficient responses will receive a lower score.

 Character limits for EACH numbered response below: Minimum of 100 characters (includes spaces), which is approximately 15 words; maximum of 2,000 characters (includes spaces), which is approximately 250 words

 1. In one sentence, summarize the main point you want attendees to take from this session.

 2. What are the themes, concepts, and/or examples you will elaborate upon during your presentation?

 3. Describe the significance and timeliness to the field.
 Why is this information important at this time?